 Notgrass History exists to glorify God by producing materials centered in His Word that help parents train their children to honor God with heart, soul, and mind.
-We have a team of eleven people who work together to serve homeschooling families across the country and around the world.
+Our team of homeschool parents and graduates work together to serve homeschooling families across the country and around the world.
 We'd love to help your family!

 If you're thinking about homeschooling or need encouragement to keep homeschooling, please reach out by phone or email.

 We began homeschooling in 1990.
 We hung a bulletin board, displayed an American flag for the Pledge of Allegiance, and assembled our big stack of textbooks.
 By trying to recreate a public school in our basement, homeschooling quickly came to feel like a big, heavy sack of rocks.